 The reason why I clone the links, is because they are not clickable in IE9 and also in Chrome appeared some flaws.
 The scriptaculous sortable seems to be very restrictive (in private: I like jQuery much more ;-)).

-#4 Updated by Armin Vieweg over 7 years ago
+#4 Updated by Armin Vieweg almost 8 years ago

 After I have slept on it, I'm not sure if it is really useful, showing the move-buttons.
 The only reason these buttons are existing is that at that time it was not so easy as today, making drag&drop possible.
 But the users are trained using drag and drop from the beginning of graphical user interfaces.